kgroveshok/z80-homebrew/FORTH.md

 ============

-* So far IF THEN is working but can't do nested IFs.
-DO LOOP is working and likewise can't do nested loops.
+* So far IF THEN is working but can't do nested IFs on same line (sub-words are fine).
+* DO LOOP is working and can do nested loops.
 * 16bit Int maths is working.
 * Frame buffer display is slowing things down so now have a word to disable refresh on every . and rely on DRAW to refresh on demand.